Harvard GSD Announces Winner of Wheelwright Prize 2013

 General Information on the Wheelwright Prize

-The winner will be selected via an open call for proposals and a rigorous review process.
 The winner of the Wheelwright Prize will receive:

-- $100,000 cash prize to support travel and research-related costs
+- $100,000 prize to support the proposed research project

 - invitation to lecture at Harvard GSD